lemval/API-specifications/source/drafts/event-data-specs/bb_03_rule_011.md

 #### Description

-The `subject` attribute holds a specific data element for the `type`.
-Each `type` can have its own content definition.
-For example, for `mdm.meter.updated` this may be the meter number associated.
-It still needs to be considered as metadata, not as payload data.
+The `subject` attribute represents a specific data element related to the event `type`.
+Each event type can define its own interpretation of the subject.
+For example, in an event of type `mdm.meter.updated` the subject refers to the meter number that was updated.
+Including the subject in contextual metadata is particularly useful for generic subscription filtering scenarios and for clarifying the event its scope without requiring payload parsing.

 #### Explanation